Emerging concerns protocol

 Using the protocol

-A signatory should use the protocol when there might be a risk to people using services, their families and carers, or professionals, and where it would be useful to share that risk with other regulators.
+A signatory should use the protocol when there might be a risk to people using services, their families and carers, or professionals, and where it would be useful to share that risk with other signatories.
 No piece of information is too small to share.

 The process